JosephJackels/ICS460GP/README.txt

 		- newly created users will have their credentials appended to the file by the server

 Running the program:
+	chatserver.py:
+		-Run the commandline: python3 chatserver.py <port>
+			-port, the argument specified by the server creator such as "command prompt>$python3 chatserver.py 1300" -The server displays the ready and running status to receive message(s) and the server's host for connection. chatclient.py:
+		-python3 chatclient.py <host> <port> <username>
+			-host , the IP address of the server required to establish connection -port, the port of the server required to establish connection -username, the username of the chat program
 Example Output:

 Citations: